How to get rid of stressful thoughts and rude behavior?

 Hello doctor,

-I am 28 years old male, and unmarried.
+I am a 28-year-old male, and unmarried.
 I am always in stress and thinking over some past incidents and future as well as present possibilities.
-I sleep only for 5-6 hours at night.
+I sleep only for five to six hours at night.
 I always behave rudely with others.
-Many times I think that I should run away out of this.
-I try controlling myself always, and every minute is bombing inside me, and I have headaches and frustration.
+Many times I think that I should run away from this.
+I try to control myself always, and every minute is bombing inside me, and I have headaches and frustration.

 Hello,